Key takeaways on extended planning and analysis

 What is xP&A (extended planning and analysis)?

-xP&A is an evolution of traditional financial planning models which look at financial data and metrics to make forecasts.
+xP&A is an evolution of traditional financial planning models that look at financial data and metrics to make forecasts.
+It's a rolling model that must be regularly updated to maintain high-quality data integrity.

+Think of it as a person's health rather than a company's.
+Regular FP&A is like watching only the calories (numbers) in and calories out.
 But xP&A measures and improves muscle mass, bone density, mental health, cardiovascular endurance, and sleep quality.
+So it's a more holistic approach.

+In other words, extended planning and analysis (xP&A) looks at financial and non-financial data to determine a company's financial health and future.
 That data could include employee retention, operations, and outside market trends.
 Anything that gives a more complete picture of the entire business.

 How does xP&A differ from other types of financial planning?

 Extended planning has a much broader scope than other models.
+To work to its full potential, it needs three things:

-1. Collaboration outside the finance department,
+- Collaboration outside the finance department

-3. Continuous, accurate data
+- Continuous, accurate data

 When it works, it’s an impressive model that many in the finance domain call the future.